Thursday, March 2

 7 p.m. – 1500 block of Valley Avenue SW, a woman reported hearing a loud thud against the side of her house.
 She found two people in her front yard, throwing a football at her house, police said.
 The woman told them to leave but they wouldn’t.
 Her children came out of the home and the two people in the yard threw them on the ground, pushed, and hit them in the back of the head, according to a police report.

-Disclaimer: The following reports do not reflect the total activities or calls received by the Warren Police Department.
+Disclaimer: The listed reports do not reflect the total activities or calls received by the Warren Police Department.